cespirit/rwbyquest-motion/README.md

 http://roosterteeth.com/home.php

 TO DO
-x Move images to imgur
-x Change all animations functions to take in a page object instead of options x Create showLayers function x Preload layer images
-- Once JS finish preloading images, show START button
-- Finish up content variable pages with imgur links
+x Touch up images and get text dialogue with transparent background for layering x Move images to imgur x Change all animations functions to take in a page object instead of options x Create fadeInLayers function x Preload layer images x Once JS finish preloading images, show START button x Finish up content variable pages with imgur links
+- Add default options for fadeInLayersHelper
+- Other animation functions
 - Adjust timing
-- Other animation functions
 - Animation check, if none, default animation or show an error
-- Clean up and refactor
+- Clean up code, remove console.log stmts, and refactor
 - Swap .js files in index for the app.min.js file